entrefix/memlane/docs/rag-benchmark-guide.md

 ### Purpose

-This document provides a comprehensive guide for implementing a benchmark suite to measure and optimize the RAG (Retrieval Augmented Generation) system used for memory search and retrieval in the Mr.Brain application.
+This document provides a comprehensive guide for implementing a benchmark suite to measure and optimize the RAG (Retrieval Augmented Generation) system used for memory search and retrieval in the memlane application.

 ### Goals